joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 ---
-title: "Differentiating Matrix Multiplication and Deriving the Gradient for the Backward Pass"
+title: "Gradient of Matrix Multiplication in Deep Learning"
 description: >-
   Deriving the gradient for the backward pass for matrix multiplication using tensor calculus
 #author: Josh Levy-Kramer